sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/source-code.png" width="200"/>
 </p>

 You think this is it?
 No, this is not even half of them.
-And yes, I admit that the result is not bad
+And yes, I admit that the result is not bad, the initial graph looks like this:

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/tikz.png" width="500"/>
 </p>

 but to let VSCode to compile this, this is not fun at all.
 This large amount of nested environment, it takes *[latexindent](https://ctan.org/pkg/latexindent)* to auto-indent them for almost five seconds, and then compile them by *pdfLaTeX* takes about 5 more seconds.
-That's not efficient at all, escepically you want some instant feedback for some small changes.
-Instead, by using Inkscape, you only need to type(Ok, not quite, you don't need to type them out actually, you'll see) the following:
+That's not efficient at all, escepically when you want some instant feedback for some small changes.

+However, by using Inkscape, you only need to type(Ok, not quite, you don't need to type them out actually, you'll see) the following:

 ```latex
 \begin{figure}[H]